nbgallery/nbgallery/docs/configuration.md

 ## Configuration files

 General configuration is stored in `config/settings.yml` and `config/settings/#{environment}.yml`.
 Precedence of these files is defined by the [config gem](https://github.com/railsconfig/config#accessing-the-settings-object).
 These files are under version control, so we recommend creating `config/settings.local.yml` and/or `config/settings/#{environment}.local.yml`, especially if you plan to contribute to the project.
+You can also override any setting with an appropriately named environment variable -- if you're running nbgallery with docker, this is usually the easiest way to change settings.
+For example, `GALLERY__MYSQL__DATABASE` will override the `mysql/database` value in `settings.yml`.

 At a minimum, you'll need to configure the mysql section to match your database server.
 Within the mysql server, make sure you've [created the user account](https://dev.mysql.com/doc/refman/8.0/en/adding-users.html) and database that nbgallery will use.

-If you're running a standalone Solr server, you'll need to configure that section as well.
+If you're running a standalone [Solr server](solr.md), you'll need to configure that section as well.
 If you're just using the bundled sunspot solr server, the defaults should work fine.

 ## Email configuration